 5. The Culture Book

-Here’s a video from the Zappos YouTube channel, where Zappos employees discuss what the Culture Book means to them:
+Here’s a video from the Zappos YouTube channel, where Zappos employees discussed what the Culture Book meant to them: